 Today we are excited to announce our acquisition of Akiban Technologies.
 This acquisition means that we will be able to provide true SQL capabilities on top of FoundationDB much earlier than we anticipated.
+FoundationDB is a multi-model database that combines scalability, fault-tolerance, and high performance with multi-key ACID transactions.
 When we were introduced to the Akiban team and technology it was easy to see the potential of a partnership--FoundationDB and Akiban have been pursuing different parts of the same vision for the past four years.
 It didn’t take long to realize that the best outcome would be if we could all work as a single team.
 I’m glad to say that in a very short time we’ve made that happen and our new expanded team is united on an amazing set of future products.

 Akiban builds a SQL database with a novel object-structured design.
 Using the SQL database interface to abstract a novel data organization has been successful in the past.
 See, for example, the rise of column-oriented databases which store compressed and normalized columns instead of rows.
 By adopting this new underlying structure, a huge range of queries became orders of magnitude more efficient than they were when the data was stored as rows.